Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How brain integration helps learners:

-• Improves focus and attention
+• It improves focus and attention

-• Strengthens working memory
+• It strengthens working memory

-• Supports reading stamina and fluency
+• It supports reading stamina and fluency

-• Enhances handwriting and motor planning
+• It enhances handwriting and motor planning

-• Reduces anxiety around challenging tasks
+• It reduces anxiety around challenging tasks

 Children with dyslexia, dysgraphia, ADHD, and high-functioning autism often benefit greatly from this type of movement-based cognitive training.